Turns out, being a Supreme connoisseur does not provide me with health insurance.

 So here I am pursuing my backup career.

-After graduating from SMU in May 2018 (creative advertising major; graphic design minor), I packed up, said goodbye to Dallas, decided I was going to miss living in a city that started with “D,” drove 18 hours north, and said hello to Detroit, Michigan… and to real winter.
+After graduating in 2018, I packed up, said goodbye to Dallas, decided I was going to miss living in a city that started with “D,” drove 18 hours north, and said hello to Detroit, Michigan… and to real winter.
 REAL real winter.
+When I wasn’t ghostwriting tweets or curating the perfect Instagram caption/emoji combo, you could find me art directing at Commonwealth//McCann.
+Remember “Real People.
+Not Actors.” commercials?
+Yeah, I worked on those for Chevy.
+And for anyone who ever wondered, I can confirm that the “real” people in those spots are—by law—very real and unscripted.

-And then, if you stick with this sentence fragment, you’ll learn that I decided cities starting with “D” weren’t actually the draw—that I had gone all-in on a ridiculous hyperbole that just made for mediocre comedic relief in one sentence of my bio.
-So, I returned to Dallas, ecstatic to pay Texas rent, tell everyone I knew there “Yeah, I’ve been there before,” and actually discover the creative landscape.
+After exhausting my winter quota, I returned to Dallas, ecstatic to pay Texas rent and actually discover the creative landscape.
 Oh, and the carrot dangled in front of me during the 18-hour return trip was the position of art director for JBW—the diamond watch brand in Dallas and, as I came to learn, the world.
+(You’re probably already familiar with their sister brand, BREDA, which I also contributed to creatively.)

 Believe it or not, I’m a real person too, and aside from the breeze of cross-country moving, life hands me all the busyness I need.
 To combat this, I adhere to a minimalist work aesthetic whenever possible.
 I will try to avoid design clichés here, suffice to say the more white space, the better.
 You know what, the space can be any color.
 What’s important is that there’s more of it.

 Taking a brief departure from the fun I do for work, I want to touch on the work I do for fun.
 When I’m not staring at my computer, I’m probably asleep.
 When I’m not staring at Illustrator or Photoshop or a blank notepad, I’m probably doing music or running my satirical fashion account.
-During time off, I can be caught daydreaming with the latest streetwear blogs open on my phone, or playing with music for my side gig as a DJ.
+During time off, I can be caught daydreaming with the latest streetwear blogs open on my phone (yeah I said blogs, it’s just all-encompassing, you know what I mean), or playing with music for my side gig as a DJ.

 My hobbies, in large part, are a reason that I consider my career path to be so personally fulfilling.
 I’m fortunate enough that these interests bleed into the creativity I do for a living, something I think too many people don’t get to say.
 This privilege that creativity bestows upon me is something I do not take lightly, and is precisely what drives my desire to create.